Working out from home now and curious about must have equipment for a home gym? Get started with my 10 Home Gym Must Haves!

 But here’s a more budget friendly option.

-If you have the space and money, I adore my treadmill and elliptical (I got both of mine at a crazy good Black Friday sale years ago.)
+If you have space and money, I adore my treadmill and elliptical (I got both of mine at a crazy good Black Friday sale years ago.)
 But I know not everyone has the cash or space for such big items.
 Don’t let that stop you from working out at home!
-Even a handful of these Home Gym Must Haves can really get you started working out at home.
+Even a handful of these 10 Home Gym Must Haves can really get you started working out at home.
 If you need more inspiration, make sure to check out my Workouts page from Running in a Skirt OR my Workouts!
 Pinterest page.

 Although this post is not sponsored in any way, it does contain Amazon affiliate links.
 I make a small commission on purchases through Running in a Skirt, but it costs you nothing.
-Thank you for supporting me and this site!

-What are you home gym must haves?
+What are your home gym must haves?